Curriculum

 Auslan

-Our Language Other Than English (LOTE) program at Narre Warren North Primary School is taught to students in Grade Prep to Grade 6 and will be taught across the whole school in 2022.
+Our Language Other Than English (LOTE) program at Narre Warren North Primary School is taught to students in Grade Prep to Grade 6.

 Auslan (Australian Sign Language) is the language of the Deaf community in Australia.
 It is a visual form of communication with its own grammatical structures, which are different to those found in English.